-8 hours lecture (total), .5 unit Grade Only
+.5 hour lecture , .5 unit Grade Only

 This course is designated for personnel who need first aid training as outlined by the State of California regulations.
 The instruction will include communication, terminology, situation assessment, environmental emergencies, (including cardiopulmonary resuscitation) medical emergency childbirth, and the emotionally disturbed.
 This course may be repeated as necessary to meet a legally mandated training requirement as a condition of continued of continued or volunteer employment.
 (FT) Associate Degree Credit only and not Transferable.